pmeredit/babelfish/README.md

 This abstraction provides several benefits:

-1. **Decoupling**: Assembly queries can be written against the logical schema without knowledge of physical storage
+1. **Decoupling**: Join queries can be written against the logical schema without knowledge of physical storage
-2. **Flexibility**: The physical storage structure can be changed by modifying storage constraints without impacting assembly queries
+2. **Flexibility**: The physical storage structure can be changed by modifying storage constraints without impacting join queries
 3. **Optimization**: The system automatically determines optimal collections to query based on storage constraints
 4. **Evolution**: As your data model evolves, you can modify storage constraints to optimize for new access patterns while maintaining backward compatibility